-Ai Group's Standards and Regulatory Services team has four key activities:
+Ai Group's Standards and Regulatory Services (SRS) team manages four key areas:

 Ai Group is recognised as a leading contributor and supporter to the standards ecosystem through its formal involvement and collaboration with Standards Australia.
 Ai Group has staff and members involved with Standards Australia at many levels including the Board, Council and technical committees.